 How High Can You Loft a Dorm Bed?

-You can loft a dorm bed to 6 feet before it is too high to be stable.
-Many dorms have a maximum limit for bed height that goes slightly above 4 feet.
+You can typically loft a dorm bed to 6 feet before it is too high to be stable.

 Are Lofted Dorm Beds Safe?

-Lofted dorm beds can be unsafe if the bed risers are made with weaker material than the bedframe.
+Lofted dorm beds can be unsafe if the bed risers are made with weaker material than the bed frame.

 Aside from the risk of toppling over, bed frames may also put you close to your ceiling fans.
 That said, you can safely loft a dorm bed with the proper precautions.